rm-888/WatchNext-movie-recommender-system/README.md

 ---

 ## Usage
--> Run notebook.ipynb first and then, app.py.
+-> Run movie-recommender-system.ipynb.ipynb first and then, app.py.
 Two files calles movies_dict.pkl & simi.pkl will be created which is needed to run the app.py(could not be included due to storage limitations).<br>
 -> Choose a movie from the dropdown.<br>
 -> Get top 5 recommended movies with posters.<br>